Top 8 Benefits when you Quit Smoking

 Quitting smoking can be hard, in fact it takes an average number of 5 tries before succeeding.
 Many in recovery from addiction seek to improve their life and health and smoking may be one of the final vices you wish to knock on the head.

-Within our purpose built platform, why not create a circle of support for like minded others who are trying to quit tobacco.
+Within our purpose-built platform, why not create a group of support for like-minded others who are trying to quit tobacco.
 This way you will remain accountable and have support on hand.
 You can also use our Wellness hub as a way of managing cravings, breath work, yoga, exercise and meditation are all very beneficial.

 - Health Benefits of Quitting Smoking Over Time https://www.cancer.org/healthy/stay-away-from-tobacco/benefits-of-quitting-smoking-over-time.html

 - Smoke free gov https://smokefree.gov

 - Life after cigarettes: Compared with those who continue to smoke, quitters are both happier and more satisfied with their health https://www.sciencedaily.com/releases/2011/12/111213120833.htm